testdouble/mocktail/docs/faq/mocking_http.md

 end
 ```

-But you may not have an easy way to force one to always exercise the happy path
+But you may not have an easy way to force the first test case to always exercise
-in which the request succeeds.
-Similarly, you would need the other test case to
+the happy path in which the request succeeds.
+Similarly, you would need a way to
-consistently travel the sad path in which the request fails.
-Short of spinning
+ensure the other test case to consistently travels the sad path wherein the
-up a fake HTTP service, you don't have a lot of options, especially if your
+request fails.
+Short of spinning up a fake HTTP service, you don't have a lot
-implementation looks anything like this:
+of options, especially if your implementation looks anything like this:

 ```ruby
 class Computer